 3. Hot Desk

-If you hot desk, this means you have the opportunity to sit anywhere, or at least in a variety of different places, therefore, this gives you the chance to pick somewhere that’s not in the thick of things.
+If you have a hot desk, this means you have the opportunity to sit anywhere, or at least in a variety of different places; therefore, this gives you a chance to pick somewhere that’s not in the thick of things.
 Just what you need as an introvert at work, when working in a team full of extroverts.

 Whether you sit with quieter colleagues or are tucked away in a corner, this could make all the difference to your working day.
-Better still, sitting with people from other departments or teams will help you to build new relationships and broaden your horizons
+Better still, sitting with people from other departments or teams will help you build new relationships and broaden your horizons, which is also great for your career development.

 4. Be Open and Honest